Please click on a topic below to view the related FAQs.

 HealthSmart recognizes that parents and family are essential in the health education of children and adolescents.
 Opportunities for families to be involved are woven throughout the program.
 Each grade level includes take-home family sheets throughout the lessons that encourage family talks about key health topics.
 Other take-home activities such as surveys or requests for advice give parents and other family members ways to actively participate in their children and teens' health instruction.
-The program includes family letters that can be sent home at the start of each unit, to inform parents and guardians about the topics to be addressed.
+At the Middle and High School levels, the program includes family letters that can be sent home at the start of each unit, to inform parents and guardians about the topics to be addressed.

 Developmental Assets represent the relationships, opportunities, and personal qualities that young people need to avoid risks and to thrive.
 HealthSmart focuses on helping students adopt or maintain targeted health behaviors, which will help them avoid risks and thrive both emotionally and physically.

 How does HealthSmart support media literacy?

 Media Literacy is the ability to access, analyze, evaluate and create media in a variety of forms.
 The elementary grades include lessons that ask students to apply what they see on television and in other media to the content they are learning in the lesson and to analyze the influence of media in their lives.
 At the middle school and high school levels, HealthSmart provides opportunities for students to access, analyze and evaluate the influence of media (including websites, television, movies, music and commercials) on a variety of health behaviors.
 Students also have opportunities to use a variety of media and technology to complete in-class and take-home assignments.

 How many hours of health education do kids need?